dhuang135/imputation/README.md

 ### Imputation
 1) `KNNimpute`: applies K-Nearest Neighbors to impute missing values.
 Works with both categorical and numeric data.
 Still refining the methodology and edge cases.
 2) `RegImpute`: applied regression techniques to impute missing values.
 Works with both categorical and numeric data.
 Still refining the methodology and edge cases.
-3) `RandomImpute`: a naive imputation technique that fills in missing values with randomly sampled values from each column.
+3) `Impute`: a naive imputation technique that fills in missing values with randomly sampled values from each column.
 Note: will probably make this into just `Impute` with options `random`, `mean`, `median` to fill in the column values.
 ### General Functions
 1) `modifiedJaccard`: a modified version of the Jaccard index that works with both continuous and discrete data by scaling continuous variables (currently normally) and then determining if the observed values within the `band`s of the value we want to compare against.